kubesecurity/openshift-probable-vulnerabilities/deployment/README.md

 ### Configurable variables in template

-- DAYS - The number of days for which the job has to be run
+- DAYS - The number of days for which the job has to be run,

 ## Deployment on a cluster with only CPU nodes